 Name in New York City, ca, 1963.
 Photo © Billy Name Estate

 When Linch arrived in New York in 1958 at age eighteen, he was determined to make the city his home.
 An early acquaintance, the playwright Robert Heide, described Linich as, “an overgrown teenager, looking for someone to take him over and teach him something.”
 (Watson, 56) Linich picked up odd jobs and older men in hustler bars on the Upper East Side such as the Tick Tock and the 316 (Watson, 56).
 One of the men he picked up was the classical composer and musician Peter Hartman, who briefly became his boyfriend.
 Hartman introduced Linich to the poet Diane di Prima and, as a result, he gained entrée into the downtown arts, theater, and literary scene of which di Prima was a central figure.
+He and di Prima would remain lifelong friends.

 The founders of Serendipity 3, Calvin Holt, Stephen Bruce and Patch Carradine.
 Ca. 1960.

 In 1959, Linich began working as a waiter at the legendary Upper East Side café boutique Serendipity III.
 Founded in 1954 by three gay men, Calvin Holt, Stephen Bruce, and Patch Carradine, the café fostered a campy atmosphere full of hodge-podge décor and Tiffany lighting, staffed by a cast of attractive young gay waiters.
 In was at Serendipity III, in 1959, where Andy Warhol first met Billy Linich.
-Warhol adored Serendipity III and its owners who were early supporters of his work and his 1957 financial records indicate that he spent just shy of $2,000 at the café that year (roughly the equivalent of $19,000 in 2021).
+Warhol adored Serendipity III and its owners who were early supporters of his work and his 1957 financial records indicate that he spent just shy of $2,000 at the café that year (roughly the equivalent of $22,000 in today’s dollars).
 The year that Warhol first met Linich, he was still working as a commercial illustrator, most notably for the I. Miller Shoe Store and he would often sell the drawings that were rejected by his clients at Serendipity III.
 After that first meeting, Linich and Warhol became friends and occasional lovers.

 Andy Warhol and Stephen Bruce (in doorway) of Serendipity 3.
 Ca. 1960.